 Each endorsement requires passing additional written and skills/driving tests.

-- Hazardous Materials (H)
+- Hazardous materials endorsement (H)

 - Passenger (P)

-- School Bus (S)
+- School bus (S)

 - Tanker (N)

-- Double/Triple Trailers (T)
+- Double/triple trailers (T)

-- Combination Vehicles (X) for driving combination vehicles with both air brakes and hazardous materials
+- Combination vehicles (X)—for driving combination vehicles with both air brakes and hazardous materials

 How Long Does It Take to Get a CDL in Illinois?